PLK2/total-solar-eclipse-2024/Midnight-at-Noon.md

 ![solar_eclipse_cool_factor.jpg](./_assets/solar_eclipse_cool_factor.jpg)

 ***“But I was told not to look directly at the sun.”***
 Correct, don't look directly at the exposed Sun.
 Eclipse glasses are for partial eclipses only--when the sun is partially exposed.
 BUT, during *totality* (when the moon totally blocks all the light from the sun), *TAKE YOUR GLASSES OFF AND LOOK DIRECTLY AT IT*!
-You can and must look directly at the eclipse to see the magic (explained below).
+You can and must look directly at the total eclipse to see the magic (explained below).
 You do not need eclipse glasses during totality.

 I had some people tell me after the 2017 eclipse: "The News told me not to look at it so I kept my eclipse glasses on the whole time."
 They missed the whole show!
 Don't be that guy.